Georg Wilhelm Friedrich Hegel: American pragmatism

 As documented by Richard J. Bernstein, the influence of Hegel on American Pragmatism can be divided into three moments: the late nineteenth century, the mid-twentieth, and the present.
 The first is to be found in early issues of The Journal of Speculative Philosophy (founded 1867).
-The second is evident in the acknowledged influence upon major figures including John Dewey, Charles Pierce, and William James.
+The second is evident in the acknowledged influence upon major figures including John Dewey, Charles Peirce, and William James.

 As Dewey himself describes the attraction, "There were, however, also 'subjective' reasons for the appeal that Hegel's thought made to me; it supplied a demand for unification that was doubtless an intense emotional craving, and yet was a hunger that only an intellectualized subject-matter could satisfy."
-Dewey accepted much of Hegel's account of history and society, but rejected his (probably incorrect) conception of Hegel's account of absolute knowing.
+Dewey accepted much of Hegel's account of history and society, but rejected his conception of Hegel's account of absolute knowing.

 Two philosophers, John McDowell and Robert Brandom (sometimes referred to as the "Pittsburgh Hegelians"), constitute, per Bernstein, the third moment of Hegel's influence on pragmatism.
 However, while openly acknowledging the influence, neither claims to explicate Hegel's views according to his own self-understanding.
 In addition, each is avowedly influenced by Wilfrid Sellars.
 McDowell is particularly interested in dispelling the "myth of the given," the dichotomy between concept and intuition, whereas Brandom is concerned mostly to develop Hegel's social account of reason-giving and normative implication.
 These appropriations of Hegel's thought are two among several "non-metaphysical" readings.

-Non-metaphysical interpretations

-Writing in 2005 for an Anglophone audience, Frederick Beiser states that the status of Hegel's metaphysics is "probably the most disputed question in Hegel scholarship."
-Some scholars favor a religious interpretation of Hegel's metaphysics as an attempt to justify Christian beliefs through reason.

-Other scholars have advanced a non-metaphysical approach to Hegel that interprets his philosophy as "a theory of categories, a neo-Kantian epistemology, hermeneutics, or even as anti-Christian humanism."

-If Hegel's philosophy is metaphysics, Beiser states that these philosophers believe it is "doomed to obsolescence" as a "bankrupt enterprise" now that Kant has shown the impossibility of determining unconditioned knowledge through pure reason in his Critique.